The 2014 Blogroll

 That said, while digital models do typically exclude many of the cultural and political factors present in a site, this is rarely due to any inherent limitations of CAD software.
 If I put on my Agency of Mapping hat on, it seems that modelling software can establish a ‘field’ of cartographic conventions that encompasses many of the legal and geographic features mentioned in the above quote.
 I’m sceptical that digital models could simulate the subjectivities that drive these systems; but I think that their present states could be represented as well as with traditional methods.

 There is often an all-to-brief leap between mapped information and designed form.
 A leap that designers take when they become so enamoured with their site research that it becomes an aesthetic driver for the actual design.
-This leap takes two forms.
+This jump takes two forms.
 The first is through a direct translation, whereby information informs form, creating a 3-D ‘datascape’ that can then come to pass as a landscape, building, or city.
 As Julian writes:

 “In Reading MVRDV, Lootsma here is treating the representation as neutral and confusing visualisation, for existence.
 If the datascape is the visualisation of the effects of forces, then the world as it exists is a visualisation of the forces already.
 If the datascape makes these forces visible in a different way to the real, then it does so in a less specific way than the real does.”8